Sea of Gold® Juniper

 Juniperus x pfitzeriana 'Monsan' Plant Patent #17,622Item #4813 USDA Hardiness Zone: 3 - 9

-- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat.Average Landscape Size:Moderate growing; reaches 3 ft. tall, 4 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 3 ft. tall, 4 ft. wide, in natural form.

 - History & LoreHistory:Discovered in Visalia, California by Monrovia plantsman Jose Santoya, the new and distinct Juniper x pfitzeriana 'Monsan' is characterized by its compact, low growing, outwardly spreading, recumbent and rounded habit with lacy leaves that are initially yellow and become yellow-green in color with development; and tolerance to low temperatures.
 As compared to the cultivar 'Aurea Improved', the differences are: 1.
 Developing leaves of plants of 'Monsan' are yellow in color whereas developing leaves of plants of 'Aurea Improved' are more yellow green in color.
 2. Fully expanded leaves of plants of 'Monsan' are yellow green in color whereas fully expanded leaves of plants of the cultivar 'Aurea Improved' are light green in color.
 Juniperus x pfitzeriana 'Monsan' was issued U.S. Plant Patent #17,622 in April, 2007.Lore:In the earliest times, prehistoric people lived in or near Juniper forests that provided them with food, fuel and wood for shelter and utensils.
 Juniper berries require three years to become fully ripe, the age when they are harvested for the oil used in various preparations and cosmetics.
 Berries are the primary flavoring agent in gin.
 Pfitzer Juniper is a cross between Juniperus chinensis and J.sabina.
 Juniperus chinensis is native to Northeast Asia, while J.sabina is native to the mountains of central and southern Europe and Western and Central Asia.
 Both are old world species.